m1dnight/exbin/README.md

 ## Custom Branding in Docker

 To create a custom logo when you use Docker do the following.
 Let's assume your logo is located on your host at `/path/my_logo.png`.
-Additionally, the version of Elixir you are running is 0.1.3 (you can see this on the about page).
+Additionally, the version of ExBin you are running is 0.1.3 (you can see this on the about page).
 To overwrite the logo, mount your file as a volume at `/app/lib/exbin-0.1.3/priv/static/images/logo.png`.
 This will overwrite the logo with your own.